zsigacsaba/knowledge_graph/data_extraction/README.md

-Data is downloaded from kaggle : https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey/downloads/stack-overflow-2018-developer-survey.zip/2 see Jupyter Notebook for easy test and try tabular data upload to AuraDB
+Data is downloaded from kaggle : https://www.kaggle.com/stackoverflow/stack-overflow-2018-developer-survey/downloads/stack-overflow-2018-developer-survey.zip/2

+see also Jupyter Notebook for easy test and try tabular data upload to AuraDB